Early Detection of Speech, Language, and Hearing Disorders

 My 2½-year-old, Evan, doesn't talk at all.
 He doesn't respond when I call his name.
 He turns the pages of a book, but doesn't pay any attention when I read to him.
 He shows me what he wants, but doesn't use words.
 He doesn't do what I ask him to do.
 He gets upset when I don't understand him.
 Is this normal?
 Does he just need more time to catch up?

 Don't wait and hope your child will outgrow a communication problem.
+Early spoken language disorders can result in problems with reading, writing, and learning.
+They also may lead to problems with social skills, like making friends.
 Early detection leads to early treatment.
 The earlier you get help for your child, the better.

 Identify the Signs

 Here are some of the signs to help you determine if your child has a speech, language, or hearing disorder.
+It helps to know about typical speech and language development.
 More information about identifying the signs of communication disorders is available at Identify The Signs.

 Signs of a Language Disorder